darkronin/unKGS/README.md

 The query submits a request to the archives page via metaKGS, and drills down, parsing up to two games in order to extract some more information.

+## How to install

+Just copy the main application file (unKGS.html) wherever (pc/mobile device), along as the img/ folder and the files therein contained, in the same folder as the main application file.
+This is a pure HTML5 app so it should run anywhere.

 ## External libraries used and references

 ### UI